jodal/comics/docs/bootstrapping.rst

 More options
 ------------

-All of the ``manage.py`` commands got more options available.
+All of the ``uv run comics`` commands have more options available.
 Add the ``--help`` argument to any of the commands to get a full listing of the available options.